 Pension Survivor Benefits

-The current federal laws don’t allow LGBT couples to receive social security spousal and survivor benefits from their partner.
-However, if the employee works for a company with a defined benefit pension plan is to list the LGBT partner as the survivor.
+The current federal laws don’t allow LGBTQ couples to receive social security spousal and survivor benefits from their partner.
+However, if the employee works for a company with a defined benefit pension plan is to list the LGBTQ partner as the survivor.
 Although you have to purchase insurance for the survivor benefit, the beneficiary’s ability to receive extended lifetime annuity-style income is protected.